acquitelol/CutestBypass/README.md

     <hr />

-- Due to the limited nature of Manifest V3 Chrome Extensions, having an updater without being on the Chrome Web Store is already *very* difficult and convoluted.
-As such, there is no way to manually check for updates, only to disable them and fetch from local sources.
+- Due to the limited nature of Manifest V3 Chrome Extensions, having an updater is *very* difficult and convoluted, due to Chrome's Storage APIs being too slow to load the code in time to yield React via exfiltration.
+As such, there is no way to update automatically.
+You must re-download Azalea from [releases](https://github.com/acquitelol/azalea) every time there is an update.

-- **I see a 'Azalea started debugging this browser' message!
-What is this?
-Stop hacking me!** <br />
-This is only used as a way to execute Azalea's bundle dynamically, as there are many systems put in place by Chrome to prevent running code.
-If you would like to be extra sure, the only place in the entire codebase where the debugger is used is [here](https://github.com/acquitelol/azalea/blob/sparx-v2/src/loader/worker.ts), for updating and running the bundle.

 > If you have any questions, please [raise an issue](https://github.com/acquitelol/azalea/issues/new) :3